 Micronesia (Republic of Palau, Republic of the Marshall Islands, and Federated States of Micronesia [FSM]) has a cumulative land mass of 518 square miles spread over 2 million square miles of the western Pacific Ocean.
 The cumulative population of these three nations is about 175,000.
-The name “Micronesia” translates as “small islands,” and their tiny size is indeed a defining characteristic for these three nations as it is for their neighbors in the South Pacific, all of which are struggling to find a place for themselves in the modern world despite their serious limitations: their small size, a relatively uneducated population, resources, and remote location.
+The name “Micronesia” translates as “small islands,” and their tiny size is indeed a defining characteristic for these three nations as it is for their neighbors in the South Pacific, all of which are struggling to find a place for themselves in the modern world despite their serious limitations: their small size, a relatively uneducated population, scant resources, and remote location.
 These limitations suggest dubious prospects for strong economic development.
 There are substantial hurdles to the establishment of an economy and governance structures that can generate sufficient services, including education, health services and public safety.

 Because the three nations of Micronesia have a small GDP relative to the cost of government services, they are heavily dependent on US financial assistance or other foreign aid.
 With the insistent call to develop their economies to sufficient size to support the expensive modern governments that are now expected of today’s nation states, island nations in the Pacific Ocean are tempted to borrow against their future by commoditizing their natural resources (including minerals and fisheries).
-For example, Papua New Guinea is trading on its mineral resources (which are finite) but still maintains the lowest per capita income in the region.
+Papua New Guinea, for instance, is trading on its mineral resources (which are finite) but still maintains the lowest per capita income in the region.
 Nauru, an island once mined for its rich deposits of phosphate, is an object lesson in resource depletion: With its phosphate exhausted, the trust funds set up to provide for the future are today all but empty.
 The tiny nation has gone from riches to rags.
 The Solomon Islands depends heavily on the logging industry that provides about two-thirds of its export earnings, but over-exploitation has resulted in a sharp decline in its economy in recent years.
+[Hezel 2012]

 FSM and the Marshalls are among several nations in the Pacific that are attempting to cash in on the rich fishing grounds within their Exclusive Economic Zones (EEZ) by leasing rights to foreign tuna fishing companies.
-Yet, the money gained from fishing companies registers as a small figure against the total GDP of these nations.
+In 2011, the sale of fishing licenses to foreign fleets brought in a record $24 million for FSM, but this represented less than 8 percent of the total GDP for the nation.
+[World Bank 2011] The economic contribution of license fees is even less in other Micronesian nations.
 If the catch value does not generate sufficient income, then Micronesian nations are tempted to ratchet up the number of trawlers and purse-seiners they allow to fish in their waters, which increases the likelihood of overfishing and the drastic reduction of tuna stocks in the Pacific.

 What other means of economic development are available?
 Tourism, service industries, and a labor force provide some options; but no Pacific island nation has been able to support itself on tourism alone.
 Moreover, the sale of services, especially offshore banking, has been restricted by the US, Australia and other large nations for fear that it will cater to terrorists and criminal interests.